blackbhc/refactor/development-manual/development.md

     based on a temporary `ini_parser` object.
 The default ini parameter filename is specified at here, which is `galotfa.ini` in the working directory.
   - `create_writers()`: create the writer objects based on the parameter file, due to the file lock, this function should be called only in the main process.
-To improve the readability of the code, these functions use some other inline functions to create the datasets under corresponding groups/files, based on the given parameters.
+To improve the readability of the code, this function are split into several inline functions.

 - class `calculator`: the virtual analysis engine's calculator.